 - 7.1.1 The aim of the investment strategy of the Main Fund is to maximise the returns to with-profits policyholders while preserving the ability of the fund to meet its commitments to policyholders.
-In determining the mix of assets between different asset classes, the investment strategy will take account the financial strength of the fund, its ability to meet its regulatory capital requirements, and the long term expected returns available in each asset category and their volatility. - 7.1.2 In considering the range of assets in which to invest, the fund may use Derivatives and other financial instruments, within limits determined by the Board, to help manage risk or to aid efficient portfolio management.
+In determining the mix of assets between different asset classes, the investment strategy will take account of the financial strength of the fund, its ability to meet its regulatory capital requirements, and the long term expected returns available in each asset category and their volatility. - 7.1.2 In considering the range of assets in which to invest, the fund may use Derivatives and other financial instruments, within limits determined by the Board, to help manage risk or to aid efficient portfolio management.
 The fund may also include assets that are not normally traded to support the operation of the business provided that the fund also holds sufficient liquid assets to meet its requirements. - 7.1.3 In determining the investment strategy of the Main Fund, no reliance is placed on other assets of Scottish Friendly outside the fund. - 7.1.4 Where any class of policy has a materially different profile of guarantees to other policies invested in the Main Fund, a different investment strategy may be adopted for this business.
-This may be implemented by the adoption of a differential asset allocation policy or by using an appropriate hedging strategy. - 7.1.5 Until February 2009 the same investment strategy was used for the Estate as for other parts of the Main Fund.
-This Principle is considered to be too restrictive for the ongoing management of the fund and with effect from March 2009 this Principle no longer applied. - 7.1.6 Parameters for counterparty exposure are monitored and set by the Board on the advice of the Finance Director considering any relevant regulatory requirements.
+This may be implemented by the adoption of a differential asset allocation policy or by using an appropriate hedging strategy. - 7.1.5 The investment strategy for the Estate will be determined separately from the rest of the Main Fund and will be designed to make the most efficient use of Scottish Friendly's capital in mitigating its business risks. - 7.1.6 Parameters for counterparty exposure are monitored and set by the Board on the advice of the Finance Director considering any relevant regulatory requirements.
 Where derivatives are used, appropriate constraints on counterparty exposures are established.